openhackathons-org/gpubootcamp/ai/DeepStream_Perf_Lab/README.md

 # openacc-training-materials
 This repository contains mini applications for GPU Bootcamps.
 The objective of this Bootcamp is to provide insight into DeepStream performance optimization cycle.
-The lab will make use of Nvidia Nsight System for profiling Nvidia DeepStream pipeline in a Intelligent Video Analytics Domain.
+The lab will make use of NVIDIA Nsight System for profiling Nvidia DeepStream pipeline in a Intelligent Video Analytics Domain.

 - Introduction: Performance analysis
 - Lab 1: Performance Analysis using NVIDIA Nsight systems